Aliases for SLC22A1 Gene

 GeneCards Summary for SLC22A1 Gene

-SLC22A1 (Solute Carrier Family 22 (Organic Cation Transporter), Member 1) is a Protein Coding gene.
+SLC22A1 (Solute Carrier Family 22 Member 1) is a Protein Coding gene.
 Diseases associated with SLC22A1 include leukemia, chronic myeloid, somatic.
 Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include identical protein binding and quaternary ammonium group transmembrane transporter activity.
+GO annotations related to this gene include protein homodimerization activity and transmembrane transporter activity.
 An important paralog of this gene is SLC22A12.

 UniProtKB/Swiss-Prot Summary for SLC22A1 Gene